All Episodes

 It's the most pathetic revolution in history.

-And it doesn't get to uh what we were talking about in the last hour, which is the real crisis of America, uh that we're bifurcating, I think, into something closer to a Latin American society.
+And it doesn't get to what we were talking about in the last hour, which is the real crisis of America, that we're bifurcating, I think, into something closer to a Latin American society.

-A lot of things are just seizing up seizing up in this country.
+A lot of things are just seizing up, seizing up in this country.

-Um I'm picking up uh prescription for a friend.
+I'm picking up prescription for a friend.

 You think of the economically productive man hours.

-Uh at that point, I say, to hell with this, uh I'll uh I'll just pay cash for the prescription.
+At that point, I say, to hell with this, I'll just pay cash for the prescription.

-And uh she goes off, says that's all she's gonna have to re-enter the paperwork, do it on this basis, do it on that basis.
+She's going to have to re-enter the paperwork, do it on this basis, do it on that basis.

-It turned out to be like twenty dollars, twenty dollars.
+It turned out to be like $20, $20.

 So I go to the hospital pharmacy.